dhain/wsgi_lite/README.rst

 carefully, and don't assume that because it works great for one of your apps or middleware components, it'll therefore work great with all of them!

-In general, this is still alpha software, and things may change or break.
+In general, though, this is still alpha software, and things may change or break.
 It might even be that the whole thing was a really stupid idea that won't actually work in the real world for some reason.

 So, I've really just thrown this out there for people to see and play with, so I can get some feedback on its actual usability.
 Feel free to drop me an email